 Designing for the user interface is more than just adding images and colors.
 A designer must take into account the fonts within their design.
 Design is subjective but that doesn’t mean you can use any font.
 You might like Comic Sans or Papyrus, but they are not good for readability or user experience in your design.

 You may think Helvetica is boring, but it’s a readable font.
 UI/UX designers spend a lot of time thinking about how each font will affect the user’s experience with a product.
 They need to find the right balance – choosing a font that is aesthetically pleasing and easy to read, but also one that will compliment the product’s design.
-This blog will look at 5 things to remember when selecting fonts for your next UI/UX project.
+This blog will look at 5 things to remember when selecting fonts for your next UI/UX project while working in a UI UX agency or as a freelancer.

 This is very helpful, To create a design pleasant for users’ perception, all its elements should be well organized and clear to navigate.
 Clear typographic hierarchy makes text legible and easy to scan, dividing it into various types such as headings, subheadings, body copy, captions, and others.
 The differences between the types of copy are set by regulation of family, sizes, width, and colours of fonts.